yiisoft/yii2/docs/guide/structure-assets.md

 ### Asset Dependencies <a name="asset-dependencies"></a>

-When you include multiple CSS or JavaScript files in a Web page, they may have to follow a certain order to avoid overriding issues.
+When you include multiple CSS or JavaScript files in a Web page, they have to follow a certain order to avoid overriding issues.
 For example, if you are using a jQuery UI widget in a Web page, you have to make sure the jQuery JavaScript file is included before the jQuery UI JavaScript file.
 We call such ordering the dependencies among assets.